Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 ## Skeleton
 ### Wireframes
 - Wireframes for the website were developed in moqups.com and are linked below for Desktop and Mobile devices.
-- The wireframes are stored in GitHub in the png format and are available at the links below(Desktop Mobile wireframes)
+- The wireframes are stored in GitHub in the png format and are available at the links below(Desktop Mobile wireframes).

 #### Desktop
 - [Index](https://github.com/MaeveHughes/TravelPix/blob/main/media/Screenshot%202022-01-19%20at%2017.26.21.png)